 In Ireland, our drinking water usually comes from lakes, rivers and artificial reservoirs, particularly those used for public water supplies.
 Private sector suppliers and group water schemes tend to rely more on groundwater and spring water.
 Groundwater and springs contribute to about 16% of the total drinking water supplied nationally, while this rises to 86% in some rural areas.
 Before it reaches your home water goes through several treatment stages (covered in the next section).
 Once treated, it is pumped through an extensive pipe network until it reaches your home.

 Once we have used the water that comes into our homes and it is discharged into the drainage network, it follows a series of treatment processes before it once again flows into lakes, rivers and the sea.
-Sedimentation, aeration and settlement are all part of the process, more details of which can be found here.
+Sedimentation, aeration and settlement are all part of the process, which has been animated here.

 Drinking Water Regulations